The Top Mistakes New Course Creators Always Make (And How to Avoid Them)Platform Review

 The only way that this could work is if there would all of a sudden a new trend that came up out of the blue, that a lot of people are interested in.

-For example, Apple released a couple of years ago a new language called Swift, and there was no prior warning to this, it caught most people by surprise.
+For example, Apple released a couple of years ago a new language called Swift, and there was no prior warning about this, it caught most people by surprise.

 Then there was a course creator on Udemy that created a course in a couple of days where he was learning the language and trying things out on the fly, and that course was a success because it was the first to market, on a new hot topic that lots of people wanted to learn.